-- The higher mine and mining properties in the beginning of 2021 due to transfers from mine development costs increased the applicable depletion rate starting the first quarter period.
-Depreciation and amortization also increased due to new equipment acquired in previous periods. - Materials used in mining and milling increased by ₱39.2 million in 2021 compared to 2020. ₱26.4 million of the materials costs were spent in Sangilo mine, which was in a rehabilitation stage in similar period last year. - Personnel Cost and contracted services increased by 26% or ₱51.2 million in the first quarter of 2021 compared to 2020 due to COVID-19 related benefits and assistance and inclusion of ₱27.4 million of payroll related costs and contracted services incurred in Sangilo mine. - Bullion refining and transportation charges increased by 47% or ₱18.7 million in 2020 compared to 2019.
-The cost of transporting the bullion from Maco mine to Hong Kong increased due to longer routes used and more expensive flights incurred.
-During the community quarantine, various flights were cancelled and airports temporarily closed, to prevent further spread of COVID-19. - Taxes, licenses and permits increased by 38% due to higher tax base used in the computation of business permits as a result of prior period's higher revenue.
+- Depreciation, depletion and amortization expense was higher by 70% or ₱279.6 million in 2021 compared to 2020.
+The higher mine and mining properties in the beginning of 2021 due to transfers from mine development costs increased the applicable depletion rate.
+Depreciation and amortization also increased due to new equipment acquired in previous periods.
+Portion of depreciation, depletion and amortization expense were reported as a part of inventory cost of the unsold bullion. - Materials used in mining and milling was also higher by ₱296.8 million in 2021 compared to 2020. ₱30 million of the materials costs were spent in Sangilo mine, which was in a rehabilitation stage in similar period last year.
+The Parent Company and ISRI processed 330,001 tonnes and 24,440 tonnes of ore, respectively, during the first half of 2021 which is 13% higher than the tonnage milled in the same period last year.
+Consequently, power cost was higher by ₱37.8 million or 46% than the previous comparative period.
+The cost of materials and power spent for the mining and milling activities of unsold metals were reported as part of metals inventory cost in the balance sheet and will only be reflected as production cost upon sale. - Personnel cost and contracted services increased by 42% or ₱144.5 million in the first half of 2021 compared to 2020 due to COVID-19 related benefits and assistance and inclusion of ₱34.7 million of payroll related costs and contracted services incurred in Sangilo mine.
+Personnel cost and contracted services spent for the mining and milling activities of unsold metals were reported as inventory in the balance sheet and will form part of the cost of production upon sale. - Bullion refining and transportation charges doubled in 2021 compared to 2020.
+Aside from the significant difference of 10,328 ounces of gold and 47,027 ounces of silver being shipped and sold during the first half of 2021 versus 2020, the cost of transporting the bullion from Maco mine to Hong Kong increased due to longer routes used and more expensive flights incurred.
+During the community quarantine, various flights were cancelled and airports temporarily closed, to prevent further spread of COVID-19.

+• Taxes, licenses and permits increased by 34% due to higher tax base used in the computation of business permits as a result of prior period's higher revenue.